 - Tongue thrusting

-If diagnosed early, the condition may be reversed by stopping the drug that caused the symptoms.
-Even if the antipsychotic drugs are stopped, the involuntary movements may become permanent and in some cases may become significantly worse.
+If diagnosed early, TD may be reversed by stopping the drug that caused the symptoms.
+Even if the drug is stopped, the involuntary movements may become permanent, and in some cases, may become worse.

 Review Date: 5/30/2016